dietercastel/SAE/README.md

 ### sessionAbsoluteExpiry (Integer, Optional)
 Default value: `21600`
 Time in seconds after which a session will certainly expire.
 A session can no longer be refreshed if it has passed this time.
 By default this is 6 hours.
-This prevents a stolen or 'lost' session from being missused indefintelty.
+This prevents a stolen or 'lost' session from being misused indefinitely.

 ### secureCookie (Boolean, Optional)
 Default value: `true`
 Forces to only allow the session cookies to be used over a https connection.
-You really should be using HTTPs even just with some free certificate like [StartSSL Free](https://www.startssl.com/?app=1) or [Let's Encrypt](https://letsencrypt.org/) when it goes live.
+You really should be using HTTPS even just with some free certificate like [StartSSL Free](https://www.startssl.com/?app=1) or [Let's Encrypt](https://letsencrypt.org/) when it goes live.
-If you don't use HTTPS remember that everything will be send in cleartext: passwords, sensitive information, ...!!
+If you don't use HTTPS remember that everything will be send in plaintext: passwords, sensitive information, ...!!

 ### cookiePath (Boolean, Optional)
 Default value: `'/'`
 The path on which the client-session cookie will be used.
 Making this path as restrictive as possible is good practice.
-This means that if you only serve authenticated users from a '/secretive' path you should set this setting to only be included when the url contains that path.
+This means that if you only serve authenticated users from a '/secretive' path you should set this setting to only be included when the URL contains that path.

 ### clientSessionOpt (Object, Optional)
 Default value: